willanderson/willanderson.xyz/_projects/introducing-denim.md

 company: Everlane
 date: 2016-11-11T18:43:18.089Z
 hero: /assets/images/launch_desktop.jpg
-preview: "The largest launch in Everlane's history. "
+preview: "The most ambitious launch in Everlane's history. "
 intro: >-
   Denim was an entirely new category for Everlane, and one of the most ambitious campaigns I was involved in.
 The product took more than 2 years to develop,